 - Make a copy for each student – This is what I do the most often.
 Any hyperdoc, writing piece, etc. that I want students to complete independently is created for each student in the class.
 This makes grading so easy and every template is the same for all students.

 - Edit the Document – This is what you would do for collaborative work.
 Keep in mind that you can make an assignment for just a small group as opposed to a whole class, so you could assign a google doc or google slides to only 5-6 students.
 You can also use one google slides presentation for the whole class and assign 4 students to each slide by typing their names where they need to work.
 It all depends on your purposes.

 Here are some ways you could have students collaboratively work on Google Slides:

 - Community Building: Use it as a way for students to share about themselves.
-They can each take a slide and complete a “Color Symbol Image” to represent themselves, post a photo of their family and caption it, post a picture of themselves, answer a prompt, etc.
+They can each take a slide and complete a “Color Symbol Image” (image and link above) to represent themselves, post a photo of their family and caption it, post a picture of themselves, answer a prompt, etc.

 - Individual Pieces to a Whole: Students are assigned one task or one slide where each one is a similar task.
 Then, students can compare work.
 This would work well for something that’s open ended.
 They could explain a process, share a research tidbit, do a thinking routine response to a book such as “Sentence Phrase Word.”

 - Collaborative Story Writing: You know that idea of passing a paper and adding onto a story?
 You could definitely do that in Google Slides.
 You could have students start different stories, then add onto others.
 I think this could get really ridiculous really fast, but it also would be so fun!